-These cookies are so fun!
-Use different colors to match your occasion!
+Say goodbye to boring and hello to sprinkles and color!
+These cookies are fun!
+Sugar cookies mixed with different gel colors to match your occasion make each occasion enjoyable!
 Red for Christmas, pink for a girl party or blue for pool-side snacks.
+They’ll make any occasion brighter and fun!

 These colorful cookies from Sprinkle Bakes caught my eye last week as I perused for something festive to bring to Christmas Eve dinner.
 Aren't they pretty?
 The green swirl was fun for Christmas, but any color would be just as fun.
 Bright yellow for a spring-time cookie?
 Orange for a Halloween cookie?
 A swirl of colors for a birthday cookie?